platy/structures-and-algorithms/README.md

 # Data Structures

+General guidance:
+* No UnsupportedOperationExceptions
+* No attempt to support nulls in collections
+* No using the library

 ## Array

 Probably the most basic data structure, the array is instantiated to a fixed length by allocating